stffns/10PearlsCypressTest/README.md

 npx cypress open
 ```

-Select OrderTests.spec.js and see the results
+Execute OrderTests.spec.js and see the results

 Thanks for the oportunity